-In July 2015 I took a two month sabbatical from work to explore deepest darkest Peru, Ecuador and Colombia (yes, that’s a Paddington Bear reference and thanks for noticing).
+In July 2015 I took a two month sabbatical from work to explore deepest darkest Peru, Ecuador and Colombia.
+Yes, that’s a Paddington Bear reference and thanks for noticing.
 As I aim to cover as many destinations as possible it’s good to note that after visiting these three countries something shifted within which has ultimately changed my life for the better.
-But more on that later (hint: watch out for the challenges section of the blog 😉 Anyway, let’s get into this!
+Anyway, let’s get into this!

 Before we begin, can I just say how incredible Colombia is!
 Like, actually incredible!
 And I’d like to set the record straight here and now.
 Colombia for me was no more dangerous than visiting any other country I’ve visited before.
 The desire to learn more about the culture completely outweighed the fear of maybe something happening whilst travelling solo across the country.
 And I’m happy to put your mind at ease (mum) that literally nothing even remotely dangerous happened along my travels.
 Righto, I’ve said enough!
 Check out my top 5 tips for Medellin below…